 Depending on the severity and length of addiction, the detox process can greatly vary in length and difficulty.
 While someone who had grown a slight tolerance may be able to get by with minute pain and slight, but negligible, cravings; someone who has suffered from years of addiction could experience a wide variety of withdrawal symptoms.
-People who do go through great pain are more likely to relapse on their own.
+People who attempt to detox on their own are more likely to experience greater pain due to increased severity of withdrawal symptoms, increasing their risk of relapse.
 When this happens, these painful memories can become associated with the idea of quitting, making it harder for them to attempt again.

 In many cases, someone’s addiction will start to bud while they are taking a prescribed Opioid.
 If the growing tolerance is caught early on, the prescribing physician can taper off the prescription.
 Allowing someone to avoid the excessive pain withdrawals can cause.
 Still, though it may seem they’ve avoided developing an addiction in this case, certain programs may be beneficial for them to readjust and avoid a greater issue later on.